 Flowcharts and Trees are all about relationships.
 Don't get weighted down on the visuals.
 Focus on the meaning of symbols and not their appearance.
-A line could be Yes or No, or it could be a mother or daughter.
+You want to describe the relationships and not the symbols themselves!
+For example, A line could be Yes or No, or it could be a mother or daughter.
 Describe what it means and not what it looks like.